Inside Sales vs. Outside Sales: How Are They Different?

 Certifications

 Certification can demonstrate to potential employers that you have sales skills and knowledge.
 In some cases, you’ll need certifications to qualify for a job.
-Even when certifications are not required, they can give you a competitive edge over other job candidates.
-Here are some sales certifications to consider:
+Even when a role does not require certifications, it can give you a competitive edge over other job candidates.
+Consider these sales certifications:

 • Certified Professional Sales Person (CPSP)